Free • No signup Smooth Skin · Free

 Yes—use markers for selective control.
 Tap markers on areas that need more smoothing and describe what you want: 'apply stronger smoothing to marked areas.'
 Or run separate passes, smoothing face first with subtle settings, then arms with more intensity.

-Ready to smooth your skin?
+Ready to edit your photos?

 Free to try.
 No signup required.